Can Cycling Damage Your Prostate? (Things You Should Know)

 There are a few theories as to how cycling might contribute to prostate problems.
 One possibility is that the pressure from the seat can damage blood vessels and nerves in the area.
 Another is that repeated jarring from riding on rough roads could cause inflammation or other changes in the prostate.
 However, more research is needed before any definitive conclusions can be drawn.

-Read also Can Cycling Cause Hip Pain?
+Read also Can Cycling Build Glutes?
 (Answered)

 In the meantime, men who enjoy cycling should talk to their doctor about ways to minimize their risk.
 For example, they may need to switch to a softer saddle or take more breaks during long rides.
 And of course, they should always practice good hygiene after riding and avoid sitting on damp surfaces for extended periods of time.